Germany must build fiscal reserves for next crisis - Scholz | Business

 Germany must build fiscal reserves for next crisis - Scholz

+But Lindner also signalled that he would not be too dogmatic, saying he wanted to be a finance minister who provided the money needed to enable the agreed projects of the coalition.
+SUPPLEMENTARY BUDGET

-Senior finance ministry officials have already prepared the supplementary budget as agreed by the coalition parties, Lindner said, adding that Finance State Secretary Werner Gatzer briefed him on the fiscal possibilities in the federal budget.
-In a sign of continuity following Scholz's close cooperation as finance minister with France, Lindner announced that he would call his French counterpart Bruno Le Maire later on Thursday to discuss upcoming decisions in the euro zone and find common ground.
+Senior finance ministry officials have already prepared the supplementary budget as agreed by the coalition parties, Lindner said, adding that Finance State Secretary Werner Gatzer had briefed him on the fiscal possibilities in the federal budget.
+In a sign of continuity following Scholz's close cooperation as finance minister with France, Lindner announced he would call his French counterpart Bruno Le Maire on Thursday to discuss upcoming reforms in the euro zone and find common ground.

 The new government agreed to use an emergency clause in the constitution for a third year in a row to suspend strict debt limits in 2022 and enable new borrowing of up to 100 billion euros.
 This will come on top of unprecedented net new debt of 130 billion euros in 2020 and nearly 240 billion euros in 2021.
 From 2023 onwards, the new ruling coalition wants to return to the "debt brake" rule of the constitution that limits new borrowing to a tiny fraction of economic output. ($1 = 0.8839 euros)